RaySuhyunLee/snucse_os/README.md

 ext2_get_gps_location is only using in get_gps_location system call.
 It set gps to inode's gps information.

 ### Permission check.
-make `ext2_permission` function which check the geographical accessibility(See Permission Policy) and general permission.
+We made a function `ext2_permission()` which checks the geographical accessibility(See Permission Policy) and general permission.

 ### Supporting mmap.
- User can use mmap for modifying the file.
-We supported this situation by modifying  `int generic_file_mmap(struct file * file, struct vm_area_struct * vma)` in mm/filemap.c
+Users can use mmap to modify the file.
+We supported this case by modifying  `int generic_file_mmap(struct file * file, struct vm_area_struct * vma)` in mm/filemap.c

 ## System Call
-//TODO Suhyun
+We implemented two system calls: one(set_gps_location) is for setting current gps position(which is stored in kernel), and the other(get_gps_location) is for getting gps location of a specific file.

 ## User program
 ### gpsupdate
-//TODO Suhyun
+gps_update.c runs with three parameters: `latitude`, `longitude`, and `accuracy`.
+The first two arguments should be real numbers, whose significant figures should be less or equal to 6.
+The last argument should be an integer.

 ### file_loc
-Using get_gps_location system call, read the path and return google maps link about file's coordinates. the form of link is `https://www.google.co.kr/maps/place/XXXXXX.XXXXXX°N+XXXXXX.XXXXXX°E`
+Using get_gps_location system call, read the path and return google maps link about file's coordinates. the format of link is `https://www.google.co.kr/maps/place/XXXXXX.XXXXXX°N+XXXXXX.XXXXXX°E`

 ## Test
 ### e2fsprogs
 We add some variables about gps to `ext2_inode` and `ext2_inode_large` in `ext2_fs.h`.
 The varible's order are same as fs's.

-//TODO Suhyun
 ### mmap test
-read file on C program, modify file using mmap function.
+When a file is modified, it's gps location values should be updated with current ones.
+This is also true for file modification using memory mapped I/O. Our test program mmap_test.c simply reads a file, and then modify file using mmap function.
+When we ran this program on a specific file, we could confirm that it's location is updated as well.

 ## Permission Policy